The Help (film): Plot

 As Skeeter, Aibileen, and Minny fear for the maids' anonymity, Minny reveals the "terrible awful" as a form of insurance.
-After her termination, Minny brought Hilly her famous chocolate pie, but reveals – after Hilly had finished two slices – she had baked her own excrement into it.
+After her termination, Minny brought Hilly her famous chocolate pie, but explains – after Hilly had finished two slices – that she had baked her own excrement into it.
 Hilly sends her mother to a nursing home for laughing about it.

 Skeeter finally confronts Charlotte about Constantine's departure.
 Charlotte confesses that during a Daughters of America luncheon at her home, she fired Constantine because her daughter Rachel, arriving earlier than expected, refused to enter the house through the kitchen.
 Rachel subsequently moved her heartbroken mother to Chicago, where she died.

-Skeeter's article, "The Help", is published anonymously and read widely by black and white communities of Jackson.
+Skeeter's book, The Help, is published anonymously and read widely by the black and white communities of Jackson.
 Skeeter shares the proceeds with the maids.
-Her boyfriend Stuart breaks up with her, realizing she wrote the article.
+Her boyfriend Stuart breaks up with her after learning she is the book's author.

-Minny subtly reveals the "terrible awful" to Celia, calling her "Two Slice Hilly".
+Minny tells Celia about the "terrible awful."
+Celia then subtly reveals this to Hilly, calling her "Two Slice Hilly".
 Panicked, Hilly threatens to sue Skeeter for libel but backs down when she realizes she would have to publicly admit to the pie story.
 Charlotte intervenes, ordering Hilly off the property, then mother and daughter reconcile.
 Johnny tells Minny that he knows she has been working at their house and promises her permanent job security so she and her children can leave her abusive husband.
 Aibileen's congregation honors her for her leadership in the publication.
 Minny and Aibileen convince Skeeter to take a New York City job offer.

-In revenge, Hilly pressures Elizabeth to fire Aibileen, claiming she has stolen silverware.
+In revenge, Hilly pressures Elizabeth to fire Aibileen, claiming that she has stolen silverware.
 She defends herself, Hilly storms out in tears, and Elizabeth fires Aibileen.
 As Aibileen bids farewell to Mae, she begs Elizabeth to love her daughter.
 As she is leaving, she decides to quit domestic work to become a writer.